My New School!

 Subjects taught in Spanish:

-At the British Council School the children have lots of opportunities to take part in activities which support and extend the curriculum.
-Children visit the farm, museums such as the Reina Sofia and other educational centres, for example CaixaForum.
-They take part in class concerts and assemblies and learn the violin, cello, flamenco or ballet if they wish!
-The children in Year 1 take part in shared family activities with Year 2 and 3 children in the Primary building.
+At the British Council School children have many opportunities to participate in activities that support and go beyond the curriculum.
+Pupils have the chance to go on farm visits, explore museums such as the Reina Sofía or visit other educational centres, such as the CaixaForum.
+They participate in class concerts and assemblies, and learn to play instruments such as the violin or cello, and dance flamenco or ballet if they wish!
+Year 1 students participate in shared “family” activities with older pupils (Year 2 and Year 3) which all take place in the Primary school building.